jo/sync-tank/distributed-migration-strategies/index.md

 Why can't we just reuse the traditional migration strategy that has worked well before and update all existing documents on the server?
 This would mean that we picked a single point in time where we updated all documents on the server to be compatible with the new data schema.
 The changes would then be replicated to the clients' local databases.

 This approach fails for a couple of reasons.
 Let's first consider the case where a web app may be offline thanks to our latest enhancements.
-Here's a chain of events that breaks the system: Haneen is using the web app, version one (no grouping functionality yet), in her browser right now.
+Here's a chain of events that breaks the system: Haneen is using the web app, version one, in her browser right now.
 Because she is currently travelling through rural Germany she is editing todos in offline mode.
 She has just created a todo to pluck some flowers for her friend's birthday.
 Meanwhile we release the new version of the app and migrate all existing data on the server-side database.
-Back at home, Haneen's app synchronizes the recent changes.
-The updated documents get replicated from the server-side CouchDB to her in-browser database.
+When she's back at home, Haneen's app synchronizes the recent changes.
+First, it sends the new flowers-todo to the server-side database, but the document has missed the migration.
+Secondly, the updated documents get replicated from the server-side CouchDB to her in-browser database, so all her local documents get updated.
 This may take a moment but we can assume we find a way to verify the update is complete before allowing the app to resume.
 Eventually the web app, which has all the latest features now, is ready to work.
 But what about the flowers-todo?
-It was created offline according to the previous version of the data schema.
-It has no group assigned and is invalid according to the new schema.
+Because it was created offline according to the previous version of the data schema, it has no `status` property and no `groupId` and is invalid according to the new schema.
 The new version of the app does not know how to deal with this old document.
 It might even break.
 Utter disaster.

+#### Saving traditional migrations by amending them?

 There is a way to address this particular problem, i.e. that we have performed a server-side migration and a few outdated documents are still around.
 The solution would have two parts:

-1. The clients could ignore documents with outdated schemas.
-A simple list of accepted schemas would be enough for an app to accomplish this.
+1. The clients could *ignore* documents with outdated schemas.
 Old todo items could then no longer break the system.
 2. A backend service could listen for incoming documents on the server-side database.
-If it encounters a document with an outdated schema it could migrate this document up and after a while it would be replicated to all the clients.
+If it encounters a document with an outdated schema it migrates this document up (assign to default group, set `status`) and after a while it is replicated to all the clients.

-From a user experience perspective this would mean that after the update Haneen's latest flower-todo would disappear at first because it is outdated and ignored, but reappear in its new version a moment later once the replication and migration process is complete.
+From a user experience perspective this would mean that after the update Haneen's latest flower-todo would disappear at first because it is outdated and ignored, but reappear in its new version a moment later once the migration and replication process is complete.
 There is a good chance this happens so fast that Haneen will never notice the gap.

 As this discussion shows, there are times when you can get away with a traditional server-side migration by *amending* it with a continuous update of outdated documents.
-If you just want to provide a single offline capable web app, this strategy may be just what you need.
-Of course, our scenario is more complex because we want to provide native clients as well.
+If you just want to provide a single offline capable web app, this strategy may just be what you need.
+But of course, our scenario is more complex because we don't want to restrict users to a single app.
+In fact, we want to provide web apps and native clients as well.
 This comes with additional difficulties.

-If there are clients with multiple versions operating on the same data, the traditional migration strategy cannot be saved anymore.
-To see why it fails so badly, consider another exemplary scenario: Basti is using the app, version one, as a web app and he also has it installed on his iPhone.
+If there are multiple clients with different versions operating on the same data, the traditional migration strategy cannot be saved anymore.
+To see why it fails, consider another exemplary scenario: Basti is using the app, version one, as a web app and he has also installed it on his iPhone.
 Today is migration day so we update the documents on the server-side database and prepare to hand out the new version of the app.
 When Basti reloads the web site, he will get the new version of the app right away.
 But what about the iPhone app?
-Of course, all the updated data will be replicated to the iPhone's local database as well, but if Basti did not make sure to update the app immediately, it will not find any data to work with because we have effectively deleted all the old documents it is still depending upon and replaced them with new ones the app cannot handle.
+Of course, all the updated data will be replicated to the iPhone's local database as well, but if Basti did not make sure to update the app immediately, it may not find any data to work with because we have effectively deleted all the old documents it is still depending upon and replaced them with new ones the app cannot handle.
+Whereas before we had new apps that are confronted with old data, we now have an old app that is not ready to handle new data.
 Utter disaster.

+#### Saving traditional migrations by moving them to the client?

 Is it possible that this problem arises because we perform the data migration centralized on the server-side database?
-What if we did it directly on the clients instead?
-The setup could look like this: once a client updates to a new version, it pauses for a moment and runs the traditional migration on its local database.
+If we update documents on the server and then synchronize the changes to old apps, it's no wonder they are breaking.
+What if we instead ran migrations directly on the clients?
+The setup could look like this: once a client updates to a new version, it pauses for a moment and runs the migration on its local database.
 When this is finished, it resumes operation and now works with the new data.
+An old app would simply not run the migration and continue to work with the old data.

-This will fail as well, however, and for a very similar reason.
+This will fail as well, however, and for a very similar reason as before.
 Remember that we are dealing with a distributed system that communicates through CouchDB's replication mechanism.
 In the current scenario, this would entail that the document updates that have just happened on a single client will be distributed throughout the system and will eventually update and overwrite documents on older clients as well.
+An older client may refuse to run the migration, but the documents still get updated through the replication mechanism.
+In the end, the old app breaks because the migration one client removed the required `isDone` property that was needed by the other.
 Basti's web app just broke his iPhone app.

-The traditional migration approach, server-side or client-side, with or without a continuous update amendment, cannot be successful in our complex scenario.
+The traditional migration approach, server-side or client-side, with or without a continuous update amendment, cannot be successful in our more ambitious scenario.
 We have to get creative and look for alternative solutions.

 ### Searching for alternatives

 When we introduced the `isImportant` flag to our data schema we mentioned only passingly that old documents without this flag would still be valid.
 This was because an app could treat a missing flag as `false` and the todo item as not important by default.
 We didn't need a big migration for this change at all because by interpreting the existing data appropriately the *clients* were able to ensure the smooth introduction of a new feature.
 Perhaps we can take cues from this pleasant experience and have the applications themselves play a bigger role in data migrations.

+The examples that led us to think about migrations proper were the introductions of the `status` attribute and the grouping functionality which changed the todo items and called for a new document type.
+During the migration process we had to choose a correct `status` and assign existing todo-items to some default group, and potentially create the default group document in the first place.
+Perhaps all of this could be the responsibility of the apps instead!
+When a new application encounters a todo without a group, it can assign it to the default group *on the fly*, as it were.
+And when it encounters a todo without a `status`, it can look at it's `isDone` property and infer the status, just as the server-side migration would.
+This way, the introduction of a new schema would not immediately break old apps.

 <figure class="diagram" id="figure-2">
   <img src="/distributed-migration-strategies/images/live-migration.svg" alt="Schematic view of adapter migration" />